- Installation

 to allow multiple concurrent jobs as detailed in advanced configuration details.
 Additionally, you can use the advanced configuration details to update your shell executor to use Bash or PowerShell rather than Batch.

 Voila!
-Runner is installed, running, and will start again after each system reboot.
+Runner is installed, running, and starts again after each system reboot.
 Logs are stored in Windows Event Log.

 Upgrade